Louise Bogan: Career

-Her poetry was published in The New Republic, The Nation, Poetry: A Magazine of Verse, Scribner's, and Atlantic Monthly.
+Her poetry was published in The New Republic, The Nation, Poetry: A Magazine of Verse, Scribner's, The New Yorker and Atlantic Monthly.
 Her Collected Poems: 1923–1953 won her the Bollingen award in 1955 as well as an award from the Academy of American Poets in 1959.
 She was the poetry reviewer of The New Yorker from 1931 until she retired in 1970, shortly before her death, stating: "No more pronouncements on lousy verse.
 No more hidden competition.
 No more struggling not to be a square."

 She was a strong supporter, as well as a friend, of the poet Theodore Roethke.
 In a letter to Edmund Wilson, she detailed a raucous affair that she and the yet-unpublished Roethke carried on in 1935, during the time between his expulsion from Lafayette College and his return to Michigan.
-At the time she seemed little impressed by what she called his "very, very small lyrics"; she seems to have viewed the affair as, at most, a possible source for her own work (see What the Woman Lived: Collected letters of Louise Bogan).
+At the time she seemed little impressed by what she called his "very, very small lyrics"; she seems to have viewed the affair as, at most, a possible source for her own work.

+Towards the end of her life, in December 1968, composer Samuel Barber put to music her poem "To Be Sung On The Water" (Op.
+42, No. 2).
+It had first appeared in the bottom right corner of a recto page of The New Yorker in 1937, It was eventually collected in 1954 and 1968 in her two main poetry collections, Collected Poems and The Blue Estuaries.
+On 18 November 1968, following the publication of the latter, Bogan was at the Coolidge Auditorium at the Library of Congress to discuss her poetry alongside that of J. V. Cunningham.
+That evening, she read among other poems "To Be Sung On The Water".

+Posthumous reception

 A number of autobiographical pieces were published posthumously in Journey around My Room (1980).
 Elizabeth Frank's biography of Louise Bogan, Louise Bogan: A Portrait, won a Pulitzer Prize in 1986.
 Ruth Anderson's sound poem I Come Out of Your Sleep (revised and recorded on Sinopah 1997 XI) is constructed from speech sounds in Bogan's poem "Little Lobelia."

+A quote from a letter that Bogan wrote to fellow poet John Hall Wheelock is heavily anthologized:

+"I cannot believe that the inscrutable universe turns on an axis of suffering; surely the strange beauty of the world must somewhere rest on pure joy!"